dinde451/jarr.d1/Jarulfs_Guide.md

 # Shrines

-Shrines are found on levels 1-8 (church and catacombs), cauldrons on levels 13-15 (hell), fountains, pools and springs on levels 1-8 and also on levels 13-16.
-Rarely you will also see fountains, pools and springs on level 9-12 (caves).
+Shrines are found on levels 1-8 (Church and Catacombs), cauldrons on levels 13-15 (Hell), fountains, pools and springs on levels 1-8 and also on levels 13-16.
+Rarely you will also see fountains, pools and springs on level 9-12 (Caves).
 Goat shrines are possible on any level that has Goat Men or Goat Archers (level 4-9).

 <table>